devopsdays/devopsdays-web/content/events/2023-chicago/email-main.md

 1. Please have your ticket (on paper or on your phone) and proof of vaccination/negative test ready in order to speed up registration.
 We can also look you up by name if you do not have your ticket.
 We also have a limited supply of Covid tests available.
 1. You will need to visibly wear your badge while in the conference space.

-Please note: No items larger than a rolling suitcase are permitted through the lobby.
-There will be no bag or coat check available.
+Please note: *No items larger than a rolling suitcase are permitted through the lobby.* There will be no bag or coat check available.

 ## Evening Events

 **No official conference events planned for Wednesday or Thursday nights, but here are some that you might want to take part in - please support them!**

-*Wednesday, August 9*<br>
+### Wednesday, August 9

 Open Source Data Infrastructure Meetup at Discover at 6:30 PM<br>
 https://www.meetup.com/chicago-open-source-data-infrastructure-meetup/events/294067714<br>
 Must register prior to August 2!